 - The applicant should discuss with the Institution on the Fellowship proposal to match the expectations of both of the parties.
 The Institution will carefully assess each application, which the Institution might decline the applications it considers not suitable.
 The Institution has no obligation to indicate the reason why the proposal is declined.

 - An "Application Form" and "Recommendation Forms" from two referees are required for the application.
 The relevant documents can be downloaded in this page.

 - Confidential recommendations must be sent to the Programme Office directly from the referees.
-Both hard copies of the completed "Application Form" and "Recommendation Forms" should be submitted by post to the Programme Office no later than the application deadline.
+Both hard copies of the completed "Application Form" and "Recommendation Forms" should be submitted by post to the Programme Office and reached the Office no later than the application deadline.

 The J. S. Lee Memorial Fellowship Programme